 Travel writers, like other types of writers, usually write in a niche that interests them or they’re experienced in and need to be able to display a professional portfolio to attract potential employers and clients.

-For TESL teachers, travelling the world is a job prerequisite.
+For TESL teachers, traveling the world is a job prerequisite.
 They can participate through religious outreach programs, like Catholic Education Services, or other cultural exchange programs that match prospective teachers with schools and classrooms.
-Typically, having a TESL certificate is desirable, if not required for popular destinations, but for others the only requirement is that you speak English as your native language.
+Typically, having a TESL certificate is desirable, if not required for popular destinations, but for others, the only requirement is that you speak English as your native language.